-Violet flowers bloom out of violet bracts from April until June on this lovely perennial native to Mediterranean woodlands and shrub lands, and which can be found growing in the mountains of Israel and which produces a seven-flowered flower stalk that the traditional candle stick was supposedly fashioned after, Biblical scholars claiming that Salvia judaica was the model for the temple lamp stand described in Exodus.
+Violet-pink flowers bloom out of violet bracts from April until June on almost black stems.
+This lovely perennial is native to Mediterranean woodlands and shrub lands, and can be found growing in the mountains of Israel where it produces a normally seven-flowered flower stalk that the traditional candle stick was supposedly fashioned after.
+Biblical scholars claim that Salvia judaica was the model for the temple lamp stand described in Exodus!

 Common name:Judean Sage

 Packet Content:15 (Approx)